 Since many of the classes that I took in college were discussion based, the professors often did not allow computers to be open during class.
 This meant that notes had to be taken by hand, and that meant that it was impossible to write down word for word everything that the professor said.

 I prefer taking notes down on a computer as I can type faster than I can print and that gives me more time to pause and think about the lecture.
 However, even when using a computer, I make sure to always take brief notes, writing an outline of the lecture rather than a transcript.
 This means that I usually never use full sentences, I often use abbreviations and symbols to stand for words, and I always try to just take down the essential information.
-Here is a great handout on different note taking systems (choose the one that’s best for your class).

 4. Stick to the Essentials

 So how do you know what is essential information and what isn’t?
 This can be tricky.
 Ultimately, whenever you aren’t sure about whether you should include something or not in your notes, it’s probably best to write it down.
 Here are some more rules of thumb you can follow: